kmilligan/memgam/journey.md

 I run it and it explodes because there is no *window* object to attach my stuff to, as *node* doesn't have one of those by default.
 I modify my code to accept either *window* or *global* (which is available in node), and my test runs. progress!

 If I want to actually run the code however, I really need a DOM.
 In comes [jsdom](https://github.com/jsdom/jsdom) to the rescue. `node install jsdom`, add the require, and now add a second test using jsdom to provide a `window` object.
 Hm, doesn't work -- my code isn't attached to `window`.
 My code was already loaded by the first test, and `require` caches what it loads, so  running it again doesn't do anything. *Research research....* ah, nice, `jest` has an `isolateModules` mechanism.
 Now I can test both ways. woohoo!

+## Linting

+First I naively try `npm install eslint`, and then run `eslint src/*.js` and get "Error: Cannot find module 'optionator'", so that's fun.
+Seems like I might be running the system version of eslint rather than a local version.

+I visit <a href='https://eslint.org'>ESLint</a> and try the prescribed `npm init @eslint/config` and answer a bunch of questions.
+Yet another config file added to the repo.

+Apparently to actually run it directly, I do `npx eslint src/*.js` ... note that is '''npx'''.
+I get some reasonable looking outputi; yay!

+But now I want it to run via, say, `npm lint` like when I do `npm test`...so I edit my `package.json` file, and add a "lint" entry in the "scripts" object.
+No joy; apparently the <a href='https://docs.npmjs.com/cli/v8/using-npm/scripts'>"scripts"</a> object only supports a specific list of commands for direct use...but, I can use `npm run lint` instead and it seems to work.